burst-apps-team/burst-wiki/scavenger---how-to-compile-from-source.md

 **`rustup`` ``default`` ``nightly`**

-To confirmthe instalation of the correct channel of Rust, type the following:
+To confirm the instalation of the correct channel of Rust, type the following:

 **`rustc`` ``--version`**